Beakerboy/VBA-Drupal-Library/README.md

   Setup
 -----

 Import the files into a spreadsheet using Microsoft Visual Basic for Applications.
 These scripts also require the [VBA-SQL-Library](https://github.com/Beakerboy/VBA-SQL-Library) for generalized SQL Query Objects.
+Also the Microsoft Scripting Runtime project must be enabled.

  Security
 -----